julelang/manual/src/std/io.md

 Returns text from bytes of recent scan.

 `fn scan(self)!: bool`\
 Scans line from handle via read method.
-Scans bytes until line delimiter (`\n`) byte, delimiter not included.
+Scans bytes until end of the line, line delimiter is not included.
 Reports whether readed byte into buffer.

 ---